Aeprox/ESPLogger/README.md

 # ESPLogger
-An IoT project using an ESP8266 with slightly adapted nodeMCU firmware (based on build 20150406), to read sensor values and send them to Thingspeak.
+An IoT project using an ESP8266 wifi-module to read temperature/humidity/illuminance sensor values and send them to Thingspeak.
+This project is written in [Lua](http://www.lua.org/) and uses the [nodeMCU firmware](https://github.com/nodemcu/nodemcu-firmware) to run lua on the ESP8266.

 This project is licensed under the terms of the MIT license.
 See full license in LICENSE.md